-The barrier for entry into filmmaking is lower than it’s ever been thanks to the technology available in your pocket: in 2020, you can make movies using just your iPhone and a few key accessories.
+The barrier for entry into filmmaking is lower than it’s ever been thanks to your iPhone and a few key accessories.
 And iPhone cinematography isn’t relegated to indie directors — Steven Soderbergh shot his films “Unsane” and “High Flying Bird” on an iPhone and even told IndieWire in 2018 that he would likely keep doing it.

-“I think this is the future,” he said at Sundance that year.
-“Anybody going to see this movie who has no idea of the backstory to the production will have no idea this was shot on the phone.
+“I think this is the future,” he said at the time.
+“Anybody going to see [‘Unsane’] who has no idea of the backstory to the production will have no idea this was shot on the phone.
 That’s not part of the conceit.”
 Added Soderbergh, “People forget, this is a 4K capture [device].
 I’ve seen it 40 feet tall.
 It looks like velvet.
 This is a game-changer to me.”

 Want to channel your inner Soderbergh?
 You’ll of course need an iPhone to get started, and a few other gear choices below that will help make your indie film or documentary or whatever you’re planning to shoot look as polished and professional as possible.
 For more movie-making essentials, be sure to read our roundup of low-cost sound equipment.

 Now that you have your camera sorted, you’re going to need a portable power situation if you want to film for a long duration.
 Grab yourself a couple of these solar power banks to make sure you’re covered.
 They’re rain-, dirt-, and shock-resistant, and compatible with all smartphones, tablets, and other USB devices.
 The attached carabiner makes them eminently portable, and the dual USB means you can easily charge two smartphones simultaneously or a tablet at full speed.
 (The primary way to charge is via USB, but the solar is a nice backup.)